aborger/Marsha/docs/nodes/ai_node.rst

 AI Node
 =======

-This is the node that runs the reinforcement learning.
+The AI node is the ROS node responsible for controlling the robot with reinforcement learning.

 Interfaces